 Stockton, by the way, the home of a great American by the name of Alex Spanos and his family.

-He's the owner of the San Diego Chargers and a number of uh other things.
+He's the owner of the SAN Diego Chargers and a number of uh other things.

-Just a great great man.
+Just a great, great man.

-I'm not surprised this the ship has ended up in uh in Stockton or will end up there, but I just love it when these liberals start talking about peace.
+The ship has ended up in uh, in Stockton or will end up there, but I just love it when these liberals start talking about peace.

-Now Senator Feinstein, she is not happy about this.
+Senator Feinstein, she is not happy about this and she said something very telling.

-Senator Feinstein said the vote is a very petty decision, and she said this isn't the San Francisco I've known and loved and grew up in and was born in.
+Senator Feinstein said the vote is a very petty decision and she said, this isn't the San Francisco i've known and loved and grew up in and was born in.

-Yeah, no it's not.
+Yeah, no, it's not.

-It is a far cry from that, Senator Feinstein, but I'll tell you what, while it it may not be the city you grew up in, these are the same liberals in spirit who've been hanging around since the 60s, showing their utter contempt for the military at every opportunity.
+It is a far cry from that, Senator Feinstein, but I'll tell you what, while it may not be the city you grew up in, these are the same liberals in spirit who've been hanging around since the 60s, showing their utter contempt for the military at every opportunity.

 They're currently in that ditch down in Crawford, Texas, listening to Joan Baez, well-known communist sympathizer, rehash her anti-war tunes from the 60s.

-They are running the Democrat National Committee and they're running these kook-based internet sites, and they are running moveon.org, and they are being paid for by George Soros.
+They are running the Democrat National Committee, and they're running these kook-based internet sites, and they are running moveon.org, and they are being paid for by George Soros.

 They are why the rest of the country cannot trust your party, Senator Feinstein.